 Monika has been actively involved in training newly qualified UK patent attorneys in litigation skills in her capacity as a Principal Examiner for the Chartered Institute of Patent Attorneyâs Litigation Skills Course.

-Daniel is an assistant in our Litigation team in London.Â He has extensive experience of working on complex multi-jurisdictional commercial litigation, having worked for several years at a leading boutique disputes firm.
+Daniel is a trainee in our trade mark team in London.Â He has extensive experience of working on complex multi-jurisdictional commercial litigation, having worked for several years at a leading boutique disputes firm.
 Daniel also worked as a legal consultant in Brussels for a leading international trade and EU regulatory firm.

 Danielâs experience includes working on high-value banking litigation (one of which was featured on the Lawyerâs Top 20 Cases) against a leading financial services provider; advising a major oil company on litigation strategy concerning an USD 850 million investment in an oil field in Latin America; and acting for Unwired Planet Inc. in patent-related competition law proceedings valued in excess of ÂŁ1bn.